Interstate 80 closed as second storm descends on Northern California

 Snow levels above 3,000 feet will see 2 to 4 feet of snow during Saturday’s storm, Del Valle said.
 Areas above 2,500 feet, particularly in the foothills, will get 4 to 8 inches, with some locations possibly getting up to a foot or higher.

 An avalanche watch is in effect until 7 a.m.
-Monday for the Central Sierra Nevada including the Tahoe Basin, the NWS said.
+Monday for the Central Sierra Nevada including the Tahoe Basin, the weather service said.

 Rain in the San Joaquin Valley

-The storms so far have dropped .17 inches in Sacramento in the 24 hours ending at 10 a.m., with most areas in the region reporting recieving less than .2 inches – Davis receiving .39 inches is the highest, while Konocti, Quincy, Blue Canyon and the Sacramento International Airport are seeing about .3 inches.
+The storms have dropped 0.17 inches in Sacramento in the 24 hours ending at 10 a.m., with most areas in the region reporting less than 0.2 inches – Davis receiving 0.39 inches is the highest, while Konocti, Quincy, Blue Canyon and the Sacramento International Airport are seeing about 0.3 inches.

 The Sacramento Valley, north of Marysville, will have a wind advisory this afternoon through Sunday morning, Del Valle.
 Wind gusts will be 20 to 30 mph, with some areas receiving gusts up to 45 mph.

-The valley could also see some thunderstorms in the afternoon to early evening, with stronger storms possible north of Sacramento, the NWS said.
+The Valley could also see some thunderstorms in the afternoon to early evening, with stronger storms possible north of Sacramento, the weather service said.
 These storms also have the potential for hail and an isolated funnel cloud.

 Comments